 "Hmm?"
 Jacen broke from his own reverie.
-"Oh, no. She has other work to dowith Mom and Dad.
+"Oh, no. She has other work to do-with Mom and Dad.
 Sometimes it seems like we're spending most of the war apart."
 He looked sad.
 "But if you're worrying that you won't be seeing her, don't.
 She'll be in tomorrow, when she's caught up on her sleep.
 And speaking of which..."

-"Oh, I'm sorry," she said.
-"I'm keeping you up.
-You already said that you wanted to get some" "No, Tahiri."
+"No, Tahiri."
 He laughed.
 "Actually, I was meaning you.
 You said you've not been sleeping very well lately."